ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ## 1.1.8. **Set Connection Details**
    - Copy and paste the URL from the task description into the relevant field.
-     - Blob Storage Account URL `https://transportationkotcorp.blob.core.windows.net/`
+     - Blob Storage Account URL `https://nyctaxidataforfabric.blob.core.windows.net/`
    - For connection type, choose `Create a new connection`.
    - Retain the automatically generated connection name or modify it if necessary.
    - Data gateway leave as (none)
-   - Select `Shared Access Signature (SAS)` for authentication.
+   - Select `Account Keu` for authentication.

 ![Step](../screenshots/1/new/8.jpg)

 ## 1.1.9. **Enter SAS Token**
-Paste the SAS token from the description.
+Paste the Account Key from the description.
 This token grants temporary access to the blob storage, which will expire after a set duration.

-SAS Token (Read Only) `sv=2024-11-04&ss=bfqt&srt=sco&sp=rlacuptfx&se=2026-04-02T19:07:44Z&st=2025-04-02T11:07:44Z&spr=https&sig=dMB4e%2BN%2BBsXfBR%2FRwbrWKxja3t1Bzjm4q%2BqNTw03mcQ%3D`
+Account Key `Hr6IoFdZu+7rIV0CaTyhVlWQEnLUcul2fpCVF93beT3HXsatQ2VUqXKXG96VJUyMweAcwaMGUNSm+AStTN1vUQ==`
 ![Step](../screenshots/1/new/9.jpg)

 ## 1.1.10. **Test Connection**